MaxtDesign/WpMediaManager/README.md

 - Media files are NOT removed when content is moved to trash
 - Media files are ONLY removed when content is permanently deleted
 - This provides a safety net against accidental media deletion
+- Processes attachments in batches to prevent memory issues
+- Tracks successful and failed deletions for debugging

 ## Supported Content Types

 - Standard WordPress posts and pages
-- ACF Gallery fields
+- ACF Gallery fields (requires ACF plugin)
-- WooCommerce products
+- WooCommerce products (requires WooCommerce plugin)
   - Simple products
-  - Variable products
+  - Variable products and variations
-  - Product variations
+  - Product galleries

 ## Requirements